Rotating neutron stars within the macroscopic effective-surface approximation: INTRODUCTION

-On the other hand, it is well known that Tolman suggested \cite{RT39} first to study the simplest model for a neutron star considering it as a perfect dense-liquid drop at its equilibrium under the gravitational, nuclear and other realistic fields; see also his book \cite{RT87} (chapt.
+As is well known, Tolman suggested \cite{RT39} first to study a neutron star considering it as a perfect dense-liquid drop at its equilibrium under the gravitational, nuclear and other realistic fields (see also his book \cite{RT87}, chapt.
 7, sect.
 96).
-Within this model, the General Relativistic Theory (GRT) equations for the spherical symmetry case have been reduced to the three independent equations for four unknown gravitational and statistical quantities.
-Namely, they are the two parameters, $\lambda$ and $\nu$, of the Schwarzschild metric (see also Ref.~\cite{LLv2}, chapts.
-11 and 12) \be\l{Schwarz} \!\! {\rm d} s^2\!=\!e^\nu c^2{\rm d} t^2\!-\!e^\lambda{\rm d} r^2\!-\! r^2 {\rm d}\theta^2\!-\! r^2 \sin^2\theta {\rm d} \varphi^2, \ee and the pressure $\mathcal{P}$, and the energy density $\epsi$.
-For the formulation of a complete system of equations Tolman suggested also to derive the EoS, $\epsi=\epsi(\rho)$, or $\mathcal{P}=\mathcal{P}(\rho)$, where $\rho$ is the density of stellar matter.
-The EoS can be found from the condition of a static equilibrium for a dense liquid drop under realistic forces, especially nuclear and gravitational fields.
+Within this model, the equations of the General Relativity Theory (GRT) for the spherical symmetry case have been reduced to the three independent equations for four unknown gravitational and statistical quantities.
+Namely, those are the two parameters, $\lambda$ and $\nu$, of the Schwarzschild metric (see also Ref.~\cite{LLv2}, chapts.
+11 and 12) \be\l{Schwarz} \!\! {\rm d} s^2\!=\!e^\nu c^2{\rm d} t^2\!-\!e^\lambda{\rm d} r^2\!-\! r^2 {\rm d}\theta^2\!-\! r^2 \sin^2\theta {\rm d} \varphi^2, \ee and the pressure $\mathcal{P}$, and the energy density $\epsi$ ($c$ is the speed of light).
+For the formulation of a complete system of equations Tolman suggested to derive the EoS, $\epsi=\epsi(\rho)$, or $\mathcal{P}=\mathcal{P}(\rho)$, where $\rho$ is the density of stellar matter.
+The EoS can be found from the condition of a static equilibrium for a dense liquid drop under realistic forces, especially nuclear forces and gravitational fields.
 Following Tolman's ideas, Oppenheimer and Volkoff (TOV) have derived \cite{OV39} the simple equations by using essentially the macroscopic properties \cite{LLv6} (chapt.~1, sects.~1-3; chapt.~7, sect.~61; chapt.~15, sect.~133) and those of Ref.~\cite{RW82} (chapt.~1) for the systems such as a perfect dense-liquid drop at equilibrium.
 As shown in Ref.~\cite{RT87}, one can derive the analytical solution for the pressure $\mathcal{P}$ as function of the radial coordinate by using the step-like density.
-So far, the TOV equations \cite{OV39} are considered with the EoS, $\epsi=\epsi(\rho)$, which was obtained independently of the macroscopic assumptions used in the TOV derivations.
-For instance, the EoS with a polytropic expression for the pressure $\mathcal{P}=\mathcal{P}(\rho)$ \cite{LLv5} (chapt.~11), \cite{ST04} (chapt.~9), and \cite{BK11} (chapt.~1) as function of the density $\rho$ is assumed to be similar to that for a particle gas system\footnote{The gas system is defined as usual \cite{LLv5} by assuming a long-range interparticle interaction.
-This is in contrast to the dense liquid (including an amorphous solid) system where a mean distance between particles is of the order of the interaction range \cite{LLv6}. } with fitted parameters under the gravitational field \cite{LLv2}.
+So far, the TOV equations \cite{OV39} are considered with the EoS, $\epsi=\epsi(\rho)$, which was obtained independently of the macroscopic assumptions used in the TOV derivations, e.g., a popular polytropic EoS \cite{LLv5} (chapt.~11), \cite{ST04} (chapt.~9), \cite{HPY07} (chapt.~6), and \cite{BK11} (chapt.~1), which is similar to that for a particle gas system\footnote{The gas system assumes a long-range inter-particle interaction, in contrast to the dense liquid (or amorphous solid) system where a mean distance between particles is of the order of the interaction range \cite{LLv6}. } with, however, fitted parameters under the baryon and gravitational fields \cite{LLv2}.